JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 1. Move the `composeApp/src/androidMain` directory into the `androidApp/src/` directory.
 2. Rename the `androidApp/src/androidMain` directory to `main`.
-3. If everything is configured correctly, the imports in the `androidApp/src/main/.../MainActivity.kt` file are working and the code is compiling.
+3. If everything is configured correctly, the imports in the `androidApp/src/main/.../MainActivity.kt` file work and the code compiles.
 4. When you're using IntelliJ IDEA or Android Studio, the IDE recognizes the new module and automatically creates a new run configuration, **androidApp**.
    If that doesn't happen, modify the **composeApp** Android run configuration manually: